lydiadijkstra/personal_project_hp_mvp/README.md

     </a>
 </p>
 <p>
-    If the repo is helpful, please give a star and fork it.
+    If the starter-kit repo is helpful, please give a star and fork it.
 </p>
 <a href="https://github.com/MahmudJewel/fastapi-starter-kit/fork">
-    Click here to clone/fork the repository
+    Click here to clone/fork the starter-kit repository from Mahmud Jewel
 </a>

 <!-- [![Fork](https://img.shields.io/github/forks/MahmudJewel/fastapi-starter-kit.svg?style=social&label=Fork)](https://github.com/MahmudJewel/fastapi-starter-kit/fork)